ixiaopan/blog/content/post/svd.md

-If we do some transformation in the standard coordinate system, what's the new coordinates in another system?
-This can be solved by the following equation,
+If we do some transformation for a point in the standard coordinate system, what're the new coordinates of the same point in another system?
+This problem can be solved by the following equation,